For Business Owners

 - Plan for a short transition period after the sale

-Working on these improvements while marketing the business often increases buyer confidence and value.
+Working on these while the business is marketed often increases both buyer confidence and value.

-Not owning your property is very common and does not prevent a sale.
-The buyer will either assume your current lease or negotiate a new one with the landlord.
+Not owning your property is common and does not prevent a sale.
+The buyer either assumes your lease or negotiates a new one.

-Landlords often require a lease assignment and will review the buyer’s financials before approval.
-The process can take time, so it is addressed early to avoid delays.
+Landlords usually require a lease assignment and will review the buyer's financials first.
+That takes time, so we address it early.

 I own the real estate.
-How do you value the business and property?
-Should I keep the building and rent it to the buyer?
+How is it valued, and should I keep it

-The business and real estate are valued separately.
-The business is priced based on earnings, cash flow, and market multiples, while the property is valued like a commercial investment based on location, condition, and comparable sales.
+The business and the real estate are valued separately.
+The business is priced on earnings, cash flow and market multiples; the property is valued as a commercial investment on location, condition and comparable sales.

-You can sell both together or keep the real estate and lease it to the buyer.
-Retaining the property can be a good option if you want steady rental income and continued ownership of a valuable asset.
+You can sell both together, or keep the property and lease it to the buyer.
+Retaining it can make sense if you want steady rental income and continued ownership of the asset.

-Most buyers prefer to retain employees because they understand how important the team is to ongoing success.
-The goal is a smooth transition that minimizes disruption and keeps staff confident about the change in ownership.
+Most buyers want to keep the team, because they understand how much of the business depends on it.
+The goal is a transition that minimizes disruption and keeps staff confident about the change in ownership.